 Miranda most recently played for the Bolivian national team on June 3 of this year in an international friendly against Nicaragua, starting and playing 90 minutes in a 1-0 victory.

-United acquired Miranda from Club Universidad de Chile on Aug.
-4, 2017, in exchange for targeted allocation money and will occupy an international roster spot.
+August 4, 2017 - United acquired Miranda from Club Universidad de Chile in exchange for Targeted Allocation Money (TAM) and will occupy an international roster spot.